 EL MOORE GARDENS

-Adjacent to the 1898 building is the El Moore Gardens, a publicly accessible neighborhood green space that we opened in 2019 to nurture our relationship with nature and to promote joy, wellness, and a sense of belonging.
+Adjacent to the 1898 building is the El Moore Gardens, a publicly accessible neighborhood green space we opened in 2019 to nurture our community’s relationship with nature and to promote joy, wellness, and a sense of belonging.
 Filled with Michigan native plants, the Gardens provides an opportunity for quiet relaxation and playful learning.
 Its events and activities move with and celebrate the rhythm of the seasons and our connectedness to all living things.